quochuy/discordbannerbot/README.md

 > cd discordbannerbot

 ## Customizing the banners
-You should clone or replace any files containing the string "frbanner".
+You should clone or replace any files containing the string "makebanner".

-The blank banner in PNG format: bot/assets/images/frbanner.png
+The blank banner in PNG format: bot/assets/images/makebanner.png

-The module that will receive requests from a Discord channel: bot/commands/discord/frbanner.js
+The module that will receive requests from a Discord channel: bot/commands/discord/makebannerer.js

-The module that will actually generate the customize banner in PNG format: bot/modules/makefrbanner.js
+The module that will actually generate the customize banner in PNG format: bot/modules/makebanner.js

 Additionally, edit the main module to bot.js in "app.discordActions", add/replace "frFooter" with your own.

-Finally, edit the bot/module/makefrbanner.js (or your cloned one) and customize the parameters at the top (text color, font files etc...)
+Finally, edit the bot/module/makebanner.js (or your cloned one) and customize the parameters at the top (text color, font files etc...)

 ## Linking to a Discord server
 Follow the steps on the following page to create your own Discord server, app and bot: